Skip to content

 Our herringbone dining tables are made from high-quality oak wood, ensuring that each table is unique and durable.

-How long does it take to receive a custom-made dining table?
+How long does it take to receive a custom dining table?

 From the moment your order is placed, it can take up to 6-8 weeks for your herringbone dining table to arrive at your home.
-We will keep you informed about the progress.
+We will keep you informed of the progress.

 Can I return a herringbone dining table?

-Yes, we offer a return policy for all products that are not satisfactory.
-Please refer to the details on our website or contact us for more information.
+Yes, we offer a return policy for all products that are not to your satisfaction.
+Please make sure to consult the details on our website or contact us for more information.

 ⚙ Start 3D dining table configurator